zoltankis/SEBC/challenges/challenges.md

 ## <center> Challenge 2: Install Cloudera Manager

 * Create the Issue `Install CM`
+* Install a supported version of Java 8 on all machines
 * Assign yourself to the Issue and label it `started`
 * Install Cloudera Manager on a different node from MySQL
-* Configure the CM repo to install the latest release
+* Configure the CM repo to install the 5.9 release
   * List the command and output of `ls /etc/yum.repos.d` in `challenges/labs/2_cm.md`
   * Copy the `cloudera-manager.repo` file to `challenges/labs/2_cloudera-manager.repo.md`
 * Configure Cloudera Manager